Jake Fogelnest: Radio

 In 2004, he won a New York City A.I.R.
 Award for hosting the "Top 92 Worst Xmas Songs of All-Time" on the former WXRK where he worked as a DJ before the station changed formats and became WFNY-FM.

 Upon K-Rock's format switch, he hosted a radio show on the new Free-FM with Jackie Clarke called Jake and Jackie.
 The show was a combination of pop culture discussion and radio sketch comedy.
 He left the show for Sirius XM radio in 2006.

-From 2006-2014, he had a show on Sirius XM's College rock/Indie rock channel, Sirius XMU.
+From 2006 to 2014, he had a show on Sirius XM's College rock/Indie rock channel, Sirius XMU.
 He was also heard on Sirius XM Alt Nation.

 Podcasting and web productions

 In 2012, he appeared as a DJ in the music video for Real Estate's video, "Easy".

 In September 2012, he launched, The Fogelnest Files on Earwolf.
 Due to his increasing workload in television, he put the show on hiatus in 2014.

 In 2014, he served as a staff writer and director at Funny Or Die.

 He has appeared as a guest on numerous podcasts over the years, including WTF with Marc Maron.

 In 2017, he appeared on the "What's in My Bag" series from Amoeba Records.

 In 2019, he began writing for "The Ron Burgundy Podcast."